jackdiorio/Diffusion-Limited-Aggregation/README.md

 Uses several optimization tactics to simulate Diffusion Limited Aggregation with Pygame.

-Coded in Python, all settings can be changed in the file 'config.cfg'.
+Programmed in Python, all settings can be changed in the file 'config.cfg'.
 Keep the field 'set-random-seed' blank if you wish to generate a new fractal each time.

-It is necessay to have Pygame installed to execute this code.
+It is necessay to have Pygame installed to modify this code.
 See the pygame documentation for install instructions.

 Created by Jack D'Iorio, open-source to all, please credit if used.
 Thank you!